 Social work and welfare for the St Christopher’s Group

-The social workers and welfare officers employed by the St Christopher’s Group provide expert support and advice to St Christopher’s and Harris HospisCare patients and their families.
-They can visit you at home, see you in the Anniversary Centre and the Caritas Centre or meet you somewhere else if you prefer.
+The social workers and welfare officers employed by St Christopher’s provide expert support and advice to St Christopher’s patients and their families, and they can either visit you at home or see you in the Anniversary Centre at St Christopher’s, or meet you somewhere else if you prefer.

 Why might I want to see a social worker?